 Though known for its great groomed runs, there are a lot of ways to tackle Deer Valley's six mountains.
 Photo: Scott Markewitz

 Dining and Lodging

 Deer Valley boasts the best slope-side hotel lodging anywhere, including the modern and luxurious St. Regis and Montage, in addition to hundreds of condo properties right on the mountain.
 To help you make the most of your ski vacation, plan on enjoying a meal or scheduling a spa day to best experience all that Deer Valley has to offer.
-Between its world-famous turkey chili, locally crafted Deer Valley Artisan Cheese and an array of Zagat-rated restaurants, Deer Valley is equal parts culinary adventure and skiers-only heaven on earth.
+From its world-famous turkey chili to an array of Zagat-rated restaurants, Deer Valley is equal parts culinary adventure and skiers-only heaven on earth.
 New for this year in the Lodges at Deer Valley: The Brass Tag's "inspired brick oven cuisine" also features gluten-free, vegetarian and vegan menus.
 A reservation is recommended.

 Where to Stay Near Park City Resort

 Staying in Park City is a great way to be right in the heart of the action, with on-mountain options available at Park City's base area and Canyons Village as well as Deer Valley properties.
 Lodging options are abundant and varied, from ski-in/ski-out slope-side luxury condominiums to hotels and bed-and-breakfasts.
 Montage and St. Regis at Deer Valley and Waldorf-Astoria near Park City Mountain's Canyons Village are three names that immediately come to mind for your top-tier winter home away from home.
 But those only scratch the surface.